Eugen Heinz

 Eugen Heinz (1889–1977) was a German administrator and president of the Landesarbeitsamt Baden-Württemberg (office for employment of the state Baden-Württemberg) until 1956.

 Life

 Between 1919 and 1935, Heinz worked in different employment offices in the south west of Germany, until he lost his position due to his refusal to become a member of the Nazi party (NSDAP).
+He was a member of the Sozialdemokratische Partei Deutschland (SPD).

 From 1935 to 1945 he worked in Ludwigsburg.

-After World War II, he was the president of the employment office of the state Baden-Württemberg from 1945 until 31 March 1936.
+After World War II, he was the president of the employment office of the state Baden-Württemberg from 1945 until 31 March 1956.